Fortuna Data

 Streamlining Data Access and Retrieval

 Historical data can be valuable for reference, audits, customer service, or research purposes.
 However, manually sifting through inactive data can be time-consuming and inefficient.
 Archiving software allows businesses to categorise, index, and search archived data quickly, making it easy to retrieve information when needed.
-By streamlining data access, archiving software reduces the time employees spend on data retrieval, ultimately boosting productivity and improving response times.
+By streamlining data access, reduces the time employees spend on data retrieval, ultimately boosting productivity and improving response times.

 Supporting Data Retention Policies